Isola delle Correnti Lighthouse

-on an islet, 277 m long and 152 m wide, connected to mainland by a rocky isthmus on the southernmost tip of Sicily in the municipality of Portopalo di Capo Passero on the Malta Channel.
+on an islet, 277 m long and 152 m wide, connected to mainland by a rocky isthmus, part of which is under water, on the southernmost tip of Sicily in the municipality of Portopalo di Capo Passero on the Malta Channel.

 Description

 The lighthouse, built in 1865 by Genio Civile, consists of a stone octagonal tower, 11 m high, with balcony and lantern attached to the seaward side of a 1-storey building that was originally a fortification.
-When the Marina Militare automated the lighthouse, the keeper's house was abandoned and went in ruin, so in the 2000s. a new fibreglass tower was set up in front of the old.
+When the Marina Militare automated the lighthouse, the keeper's house was abandoned and fell to ruin.
+In the 2000s a new fibreglass tower was set up in front of the old.

 The light is positioned at 16 m above sea level and emits one white flash in a 4 seconds period visible up to a distance of 11 nmi.
 The lighthouse is completely automated and managed by the Marina Militare with the identification code number 2926 E.F.